latex-access/latex-access/readme.md

 line of LaTeX at any one time, however when scrolling through a LaTeX document the braille is refreshed on the fly.
 Currently, support for cursor routing buttons on Braille displays is only provided when working with Brltty under Linux.

-The scripts also translate the current line into English speech wghich is then spoken by JAWS/emacspeak/NVDA.
+The scripts also translate the current line into English speech which is then spoken by JAWS/emacspeak/NVDA.

 The Python scripts provide output in a large area of